augustmuso/optoCalc/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ```
-Replace `"augustmuso"` in the repository URL with your actual GitHub username.
-If you have a `LICENSE` file, make sure to adjust the link accordingly.